“There is a time for everything, and a season for every activity under the heavens…”

 - Either hold yourself accountable or find somebody else who will do it for you: Film yourself in a note to yourself video.
 Use reminders for keeping track of your goals etc. For the extroverts, find your selves a good friend or family member who will hold you accountable and help you to cut through your excuses and motivate you through the self-pity parties.
 Somebody who is going to hold your feet to the fire without judging.

-- Break the major goal into a series of mini-goals and reward yourself when you achieve them: If you are going to deprive yourself of a dinner in your favorite restaurant until you lose the weight.
-You are going to be off-the wagon before it reaches the first pit-stop.
+- Break the major goal into a series of mini-goals and reward yourself when you achieve them: If you are going to deprive yourself of dinner in your favorite restaurant until you lose weight.
+You are going to be off the wagon before it reaches the first pit-stop.
 Try this instead, set up a goal, let’s say losing 1o pounds by March 31st.
 Your halfway point.
 If you (or rather when you) reach that goal reward yourself with something you truly enjoy.
-It’s the psychological principle of anchoring, when you associate anything with something positive, you’ll look for (consciously or subconsciously) ways to repeat the pleasant experience.
+It’s the psychological principle of anchoring when you associate anything with something positive, you’ll look for (consciously or subconsciously) ways to repeat the pleasant experience.
 To repeat the pleasant experience, you must achieve a goal.
-You will be rewiring your brain to get rewards for being goal achieving oriented.
+You will be rewiring your brain to get rewards for being goal-achieving oriented.
 I hope you can appreciate the possibilities of how powerful this technique can be.